 While working with Ellucian, a software and services provider for higher education, we set out to improve ways of ensuring that students are successful throughout their college experience by providing a mobile app that helps them with their daily activities around campus.

-As the UX lead and manager, I worked closely with product management and development leaders to establish a product vision that my team could execute on.
+As the UX lead and manager, between April-July 2017, I worked closely with product management and development leaders to establish a product vision that my team could execute on.
 I led the UX team effort, including: Conducting user research, facilitating internal design thinking workshops, creating user flows and wireframes, and creating design concepts that were tested with users and helped us to come closer to a solution.

 I directly contributed to deliverables, including: User research, leading team ideation workshops and a design sprint, workflow and wireframe development, and visual design and prototyping.